ACOD– Fourth Reign Over Opacities And Beyond

 Label: earMUSIC / Release date: 14th October 2022

-• 75%
+• 80%

-Skid Row – The Gang’s All Here - 75%
+Skid Row – The Gang’s All Here - 80%

 Time flies.
 A cliché.
 A fact.
 Not only has it been well over three decades since Skid Row released their self-titled debut, but eight years have passed since their previous release, which was an EP – mind you.
 But it’s not like the band has not kept busy in the meantime.
 On contrary.
-Since then, the band has parted ways with ways with their long-time vocalist, late, Johnny Solinger.
+Since then, the band has parted ways with their long-time vocalist, the late, Johnny Solinger.
 He was shortly replaced by Tony Harnell, who was then replaced by ZP Theart.
 He was part of the band for six years and was supposed to be on the new album as well, but then in the very last minute he was replaced by former H.E.A.T. singer Erik Grönwall.

-Through all these changes one constant has remained, the same one that has been there since 1996, when the band dismissed the original singer, Sebastian Bach.
+Through all these changes, one constant has remained, the same one that has been there since 1996, when the band dismissed the original singer, Sebastian Bach.
 Possible reunion with Bach has for almost three decades remained the question Skid Row members and Bach get asked most.

-Grönwall’s performance is just as it should be, energetic, hungry and he has the pipes to do those Bach screams pretty much as Bach used to do them back in the day.
+Grönwall’s performance is just as it should be, energetic, hungry, and he has the pipes to do those Bach screams pretty much as Bach used to do them back in the day.

 There is overall, a fresh energy to the band, which resembles that of Queensrÿche after they hired Todd La Torre as a replacement for Geoff Tate.